Tekmar Group's products support the global offshore energy, interconnector and telecommunication markets.

 According to forecasts from Westwood Global Energy, global offshore wind capacity is expected to grow from 17.1 GW in 2017 to 102.7 GW by 2026, representing a 22 per cent.
 CAGR, as global capital expenditure in offshore wind is predicted to amount to almost €444 billion within the same period.

-The reduction in price per barrel for Brent Crude, extracted from the North Sea, to below $30 in 2016, the lowest in over 10 years, sparked a recession in demand for new projects and a subsequent drop in demand for new equipment.
-This reduction in price also forced companies to seek more cost-effective solutions to ensure that the price of extraction remained viable.
+The price per barrel for Brent Crude dipped below $30 in 2016, resulting in a drop in demand for new projects and new equipment.
+This dip also forced companies to seek more cost-effective solutions to ensure that the price of extraction remained viable.

-The market for providers of offshore oil and gas protection solutions, reflective of the wider oil and gas sector, is significantly more mature than that of the offshore wind sector.
-It is characterised by a duopolistic market structure that is dominated by Balmoral Offshore Engineering and Trelleborg AB.
+The market for providers of offshore oil and gas protection solutions, reflective of the wider oil and gas sector, is more mature than that of the offshore wind sector.

 For Tekmar Group, we are expanding our offer to protect pipelines with equipment; such as Subsea Innovation’s Emergency Pipeline Repair Claims (EPRC) and AgileTek’s analysis of subsea umbilicals, risers and flowlines (SURF); as we look to increase revenues from all global energy markets.

 Interconnectors are key elements in the transmission of energy between networks.
 Interconnectors play a vital role in the ability of nations to meet energy demand.

 Huge amounts of electricity and gas are constantly traded between Europe and the UK through interconnectors.
 To transmit electricity, the interconnector comprises a power cable; for gas, a pipeline facilitates the flow between two respective networks.